Liam-Booth-Data/impact_evaluation/README.md

 Prior to this, we as a team only found out about report visual errors via two ways: naturally working with our reports and discovering a visual error or a visual error being reported by one of the report users.
 However, with the vision model in place, we can now detect these issues alot easier.

-Intruducing this model has improved the team's effiency too.
+Introducing this model has improved the team's effiency too.
 As if the model was not in place, then a team member would have to manually go through the reports to discover these visual errors.
 The benefits have been amplified as of late too, as the number of reports being created by the team has risen sharply.
 This project has, therefore, led to significant time and resource savings.

 ### Negative Impact